-Sustainable living, green living, eco friendly homes.
+Sustainable living, green households, eco friendly homes.
 Are they all just marketing terms?
 Or do they mean something?

 Eco-friendly focuses on reducing harm to the environment, while sustainability considers the future impact of today’s actions.
-In this article, we’ll dive into the definitions of each term, and provide a case study example to further illustrate the difference.
+In this article, we’ll dive into the definitions of each term, and provide a case study example to further illustrate the difference, so you can make changes to your own household.

 What does Eco Friendly Mean?